-- Network of local monitors, each individual one including an RF Front-end and real-time processing software running in a dedicated computer (see figure below)
+- Each Monitoring Node includes an RF Front-end and real-time processing software running in an embedded computer (see figure below)

-- Central monitoring and analysis system, which collects the data sent and alarms raised by the local monitors, and provides analysis capabilities to process the recorded signal samples and characterize the interference events
+- The Central Node collects the data sent and alarms raised by the Monitoring Nodes, and provides analysis capabilities to process the recorded signal samples and characterize the interference events.

 The system can be easily integrated in already existing GNSS monitoring networks (e.g.; GPS or EGNOS monitoring systems).